Aether scalar tensor theory: Linear stability on Minkowski space: Linear perturbations around Minkowski space

 \end{widetext} where for convenience we have rescaled the action $S \rightarrow 16\pi \tilde{G}S$.
-We have also omitted the determinant $\sqrt{\gamma}$ in the measure since we are dealing with integrals on Minskowski, but can be understood to be present in all integrations.
+We have also omitted the determinant $\sqrt{\gamma}$ in the measure since we are dealing with integrals on Minkowski spacetime, but can be understood to be present in all integrations.

 We decompose the fields into scalar, vector and tensor harmonics as

 where $D_{ij} = \grad_i\grad_j-\frac{1}{3}\gamma_{ij}\grad^2$ is a traceless derivative operator.
 The modes $\vec{W}$, $\vec{V}$ and $\vec{\beta}$ are pure vector modes, that is, they are transverse: $\grad \cdot \vec{W} = \grad \cdot \vec{V} = \grad \cdot \vec{\beta} = 0$, while the mode $H_{ij}$ is a pure tensor mode, that is, transverse and traceless: $\grad_i H^i_{\;\;j} = H^i_{\;\;i} = 0$.